Untitled

 WEEK 1: Introduction to our Class, Positive Psychology and Character Strengths

-WEEK 2: What Positive Psychology Is & Isn’t
+WEEK 2: What Positive Psychology Is & Isn’t AND Importance of APA Citation

-WEEK 3: Character Strengths and Positive Psychology Interventions
+WEEK 4: Character Strengths and Positive Psychology Interventions

-WEEK 4: Traveling to the Blue Zones
+WEEK 5: Traveling to the Blue Zones

-WEEK 5: Positive Psychology Research and Mindfulness
+WEEK 6: Positive Psychology Research and Mindfulness

-WEEK 6: Growth Mindset
+WEEK 7: Growth Mindset

-WEEK 9: PERMA Theory of Well-Being, Part 2: Engagement & Flow
+WEEK 9: PERMA Theory of Well-Being, Part 2: Engagement/Flow

-Week 10: PERMA Theory of Well-Being, Part 3: Relationships
+WEEK 10: PERMA Theory of Well-Being, Part 3: Relationships

-WEEK 14: Happiness
+WEEK 13: Happiness

-WEEK 15: The Future of Positive Psychology and Our Futures Too
+WEEK15: Closing & The Future of Positive Psychology and Our Futures Too

 Attendance Policy